FiveElementNinja/Steam-Auto-Queue/README.md

 # Steam Auto Queue

-This script will automatically click Next on all the games in your queue so you can clear it out and get your cards for the 2015 Holiday Sale.
+This script will automatically click Next on all the games in your queue so you can clear it out and get your cards for the 2016 Steam Summer Picnic Sale.

 ## Installation